 During the Carter Administration, Mr. Oxman was Executive Assistant to the Deputy Secretary of State, and subsequently a consultant to the Secretary of State concerning the Iran hostage crisis.
 From 1973 to 1977, he was an associate with the law firm of Cravath, Swaine & Moore.

-He holds a Bachelor of Arts degree magna cum laude from Princeton University, a Juris Doctor degree from Yale Law School, where he was an editor of the Yale Law Journal, and a Doctor of Philosophy degree from Oxford University, where he studied as a Rhodes Scholar.
+Mr. Oxman holds a Bachelor of Arts degree magna cum laude from Princeton University, a Juris Doctor degree from Yale Law School, where he was an Editor of the Yale Law Journal, and a Doctor of Philosophy degree from Oxford University, where he studied as a Rhodes Scholar.

-Mr. Oxman and his wife, Patricia, have three sons, Stephen, Gavin, and Matthew; two daughters-in-law, Sarah and Megan; and three grandchildren.
+Mr. Oxman and his wife, Patricia, have three sons (Stephen, Gavin, and Matthew), three daughters-in-law (Sarah, Megan, and Sarah), and four grandchildren.
 They live in Short Hills, New Jersey.